 Behaviour & Rewards

-We are looking for some parents to come in and listen to readers each week.
+At present we are not able to welcome visitors and parent helpers in to school.
+When that time comes however, we are always looking for parents/adults to come in and listen to readers.
 Also please let us know if you have any hidden talents which you can share with us, such as: cooking, art or maths.

 To see the class timetable click here

 Miss Connell – Class Teaching Assistant and RE on Monday afternoons